kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 #### Suboptimal Placement Decisions due to NP-Hardness of Multi-level Scheduling

 While the greedy scheduling heuristic of `kube-scheduler` already introduces suboptimal placements for single-level gangs and topology constraints, these inefficiencies can be significantly amplified when scheduling the much larger, hierarchical workload trees enabled by the `CompositePodGroup` API.

 *Mitigation:* This is a fundamental limitation of solving an NP-complete problem within a heuristic-based scheduling loop.
-In Beta and future releases, we will utilize real-world user feedback to incrementally refine and locally optimize scheduling heuristics fors pecifically reported use cases.
+In Beta and future releases, we will utilize real-world user feedback to incrementally refine and locally optimize scheduling heuristics for specifically reported use cases.

 #### Consistency and Validity Across Decoupled Hierarchy Objects

 Because the scheduling hierarchy is represented using separate, decoupled runtime objects (`CompositePodGroup` and `PodGroup`), there is a risk of declaring conflicting, malformed, or cyclic configurations (such as cyclic parent references, excessive nesting depth, or diverging priorities) that cannot be reliably prevented by API admission.

 *Mitigation:* The static template definition within `Workload` will enforce unique names and a depth limit of 4 levels at admission time.
 In the runtime group hierarchy, `kube-scheduler` will detect invalid states (such as cycles, excessive depth, or priority divergence) during the scheduling cycle, immediately mark the affected groups as invalid via status Conditions, and skip scheduling their constituent Pods to maintain cluster stability and raise operator visibility.

 #### API Coverage and Extensibility Gaps

 The newly introduced `CompositePodGroup` API might fail to cover the scheduling needs of complex, fast-evolving AI and distributed workload classes (such as disaggregated serving, complex leader-worker arrangements, or novel hardware topologies).

 *Mitigation:* We are mitigating this by performing extensive upfront research on key state-of-the-art use cases, specifically including `JobSet` (for bulk training) and `LeaderWorkerSet` (for serving/inference).
 The `CompositePodGroup` API is designed using the composite pattern, ensuring that it is open for future extensions with new scheduling and disruption policies without requiring API schema redesigns.